VADL/vadl.github.com/_posts/2016-07-11-introduction-to-git.md

 ![sample profile](../images/git/github_ssh_keys.png){: .center-image }

-That's it, you should be done!
 Now, cloning (and pushing/pulling) a repository will be sucessful!
 There is one more thing we can do though to make the process more streamlined in the future.

 ### Git Global Config